herter4171/scale_troubleshoot/Readme.md

 # scale_troubleshoot_ornl
 This repository contains the generic instructions to build SCALE from source with MPI enabled in a Docker image based on Amazon Linux 2 with some common tooling installed.
+Please note that we are experiencing the same failures outside of Docker with the same OS, build tools, and dependencies.
+Docker has just been thought to be the easiest way to share our environment for testing.

 # Image Building
 What can't be encapsulated here is how to load the source into the image, and there are two options.